SSeibel20/BMMB_852/HW7/README.md

 *genome*

-#I had issues with the efetch command I couldn't resolve.
-I manually downloaded the fasta file and will proceed with this
+#I had issues with the efetch command I couldn't resolve

+#I manually downloaded the fasta file and will proceed with this

 #may be due to outage in the NCBI?
 Also not sure if -db assembly or genome is correct

 ![Screenshot](HW7_Screenshot2.png)